Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 Mar3, talk with a WeChat public account owner, Mrs.Ma, she is a test coder.
 I don't realise how many test works i have to finish until Mrs.Ma tell me details.
-Email sign up, for example,
+Email sign up, for example, has

 2025Mar2, hope we can finish all bugs in 2nd version.